Poodle Age Chart in Human Years (Toy, Miniature & Standard)

 • Less interest in long play sessions

 Small poodles often stay active longer, while larger poodles may show these signs earlier.
+Coat care is also age-related.
+Learn how grooming needs change over time in our Poodle grooming basics guide.
 This is normal and does not always mean illness—but it does mean care needs may change.

 Understanding your poodle’s life stage helps you give the right food, exercise, and vet care at the right time.